-Your monthly Service-connected Disability Retirement allowance will be equal to 50 percent of your Final Average Salary, subject to limitations for members of other public retirement systems.
+How your Service-connected Disability Retirement Allowance is calculated of your Final Average Salary, subject to limitations for members of other public retirement systems.
 If you are eligible for a Service Retirement allowance, you will receive the greater of your Disability Retirement allowance or your Service Retirement allowance, subject to limitations for reciprocal members or members receiving monthly retirement or disability benefits from a reciprocal system or other public entity.